OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-implement-failover.md

                         .ToArray();

             if (ismAssetFiles.Count() != 1)
-                throw new ArgumentException("The asset should have only one, .ism file");
+                throw new ArgumentException("hello asset should have only one, .ism file");

             ismAssetFiles.First().IsPrimary = true;
             ismAssetFiles.First().Update();